GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/README.md

 Restart PyCharm

-## Visual Studio Code
+## Visual Studio

-#### Install Blender-VScode-Debugger addon
+Recommended software for debugging, easy to setup and use.
+Run blender with addon, and using Debug -> Attach to Process...(or use hotkey`Ctrl+Alt+P`).
+In opened window choose Blender process, now you connected and allowed to debuge.

-#### Attach VS remote debugger to Blender
+Also use build-in Python debugger in realtime.
+Turn on with Debug -> Windows -> Python Debug Interactive.
+This provides to you ability for interactive code evaluation.
+Also you can make breakpoints move step by step, watch variables and etc.

-### Versioning
+## Versioning

 The version number should be updated when a new plugin is released.
 This is done by editing the version field of the bl_info structure in the src/hdusd/__init__.py file.
 Currently a build script will update the build number when checkins happen to the master branch.
 So it is only necessary to update the major or minor number when required.